Do I need to record a detailed breakdown for all income received?

 An example of this may be:

-• Cafe Income for June as just one line in the 'other income' section on this screen;
+- Cafe income for June recorded as just one line in the 'other income' section;

 Top tip: You may choose to record your weekly GASDS total as an aggregate total per service or event.
-By doing this you are stating that although, for example, £112.57 was recorded as GASDS on Sunday 12th July, it was made up of individual donations which were £30 or less in value.
+Note that if you do this, you are stating that although, for example, £112.57 was recorded as GASDS on Sunday 12th July, it was made up of individual donations, each of which was £30 or less in value.

 When deciding whether to record a detailed breakdown of income, consider:

-• Is someone internally going to ask me for this breakdown?
+- is someone internally (within my organisation) going to ask me for this breakdown?

 If in doubt, ask your treasurer, independent examiner, or auditor.